Two women in a painting class

 Gentle Yoga

 Explore the practice of the yogic system of mind and body awareness and fitness.
-Experience a Hatha style yoga class designed to be less stressful on the joints.
+Experience a Hatha-style yoga class designed to be less stressful on the joints.
 Asanas (poses) are chosen to emphasize flexibility and relaxation.
 Meditation techniques and restorative poses are emphasized.
+Students may choose a hybrid or in-person section.
+The hybrid section meets once a week in-person in the Physical Education Center (PEC) and students will receive a video recording for the second workout each week.

 9 to 9:50 a.m.